Cephalopholis spiloparaea: Distribution

-Cephalopholis spiloparaea has a wide Indo-Pacific distribution from the East African coats where it extends from Kenya south to Pinda in Mozambique, east across the Indian Ocean into the pacific as far east as French Polynesia and Pitcairn Island.
+Cephalopholis spiloparaea has a wide Indo-Pacific distribution from the East African coasts where it extends from Kenya south to Pinda in Mozambique, east across the Indian Ocean into the pacific as far east as French Polynesia and Pitcairn Island.
 They occur as far north as the Ryukyu Islands and south to the Rowley Shoals in Western Australia and Heron Island in the southern part of Queensland's Great Barrier Reef.

 Habitat and biology

 Cephalopholis spiloparaea is largely found in islands, apart from the population at Pinda in Mozambique.
 It is an inhabitant of coral reefs at depths greater than 40 m.
 It is the commonest species of grouper on these types of reef in the Indo-Pacific.
 It has been shown to live in harems dominated by a male.
 They feed on crabs and other crustaceans and normally forage at night or in the very early morning, just before or just after dawn.